Remdesivir: Synthesis

+Remdesivir can be synthesized in multiple steps from ribose derivatives.
+The figure to the right is one of the synthesis routes of remdesivir invented by Chun and coauthors from Gilead Sciences.

 In vitro experiments

 An in vitro study of remdesivir assessing antiviral activity against SARS-CoV-2 was performed.
 Cells were pre-treated with the different doses of remdesivir for 1 hour, and the virus (MOI of 0.05) was subsequently added to allow infection for 2 hours.
 The results found that remdesivir functioned well as an inhibitor of the infection.
 The study was published as a letter to the editor, and as such did not undergo peer review.

 Manufacturing

 Remdesivir requires "70 raw materials, reagents, and catalysts" to make, and approximately "25 chemical steps."
 Some of the ingredients are extremely dangerous to humans, especially trimethylsilyl cyanide.
 The original end-to-end manufacturing process required 9 to 12 months to go from raw materials at contract manufacturers to finished product, but after restarting production in January 2020, Gilead Sciences was able to find ways to reduce the production time to six months.

 In January 2020, Gilead began working on restarting remdesivir production in glass-lined steel chemical reactors at its manufacturing plant in Edmonton, Alberta.
 On 2 February 2020, the company flew its entire stock of remdesivir, 100 kilograms in powder form (left over from Ebola research), to its filling plant in La Verne, California to start filling vials.
 The Edmonton plant finished its first new batch of remdesivir in April 2020.
 Around the same time, fresh raw materials began to arrive from contract manufacturers reactivated by Gilead in January.

 Another challenge is getting remdesivir into patients despite the drug's "poor predicted solubility and poor stability."
 In June 2020, Ligand Pharmaceuticals revealed that Gilead has been managing those issues by mixing Ligand's proprietary excipient Captisol (based on University of Kansas research into cyclodextrin) with remdesivir at a 30:1 ratio.
 Since that implies an enormous amount of Captisol is needed to stabilize and deliver remdesivir (on top of amounts needed for several other drugs for which the excipient is already in regular use), Ligand announced that it is trying to boost Captisol annual manufacturing capacity to as much as 500 metric tons.